levith-andrade-cuellar/levith-andrade-cuellar/README.md

+# hello 👋🏻

+# my name is levith,
-# hello, i am levith. 👋🏻
+- i am originally from méxico.
-welcome to my github profile. just a heads up - writing in lowercase is my thing.

-# about me
-my name is levith andrade cuellar, i am originally from mexico and i am currently an undergraduate student at nyu abu dhabi studying a combination of economics and computer science.
+- i am currently an undergraduate student at nyu abu dhabi.
+- i study a combination of economics and computer science.
+- i am passionate about leadership, creativity and innovation.
+- i went to a travelling high school!

 <!--
 **levith-andrade-cuellar/levith-andrade-cuellar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.